 Check for broken bones if your parrot has recently had a fall and is limping.
 Parrots can be fragile, and a broken bone can become a life-threatening problem.
 Check for:

 - Bulging skin, as though something is pressing on it from the inside

 - Bones poking out from the leg

 - Biting or fleeing when you reach for or touch the area

 - Inability to walk or use the leg

 Treating A Parrot with A Lame Foot

-A vet will need to perform checks and tests to diagnose your parrot’s foot issue.
-While it may be tempting to make your own assessment and apply your own treatment, this can lead to further problems.
-For example, treating a broken bone as if it were a sprain can result in malformation, damaged tissue, infection, and pain.
+Making an assessment and applying a treatment can lead to further problems.
+For example, treating a broken bone like a sprain can result in malformation, damaged tissue, infection, and pain.

-Vitamin and mineral deficiencies can be hard to treat.
-That’s because prolonged deprivation of certain minerals and vitamins can result in permanent disabilities, especially for young and growing parrots.
+Vitamin and mineral deficiencies can be hard to treat because prolonged deprivation of certain minerals and vitamins can result in permanent disabilities, especially for young and growing parrots.

 - Oral medication